-- When is it held? - Before the start of the Fall and Spring Semesters respectively. - Why is it held? - To introduce incoming freshmen to the U.S. educational system - To introduce incoming freshmen to Hellenic American University - New students meet faculty, key administrators and fellow students, - Tour the facilities, - Receive useful information on University procedures and policies, - Receive information on services and activities, - Participate in team-building exercises that help them establish relationships with other students. - Receive basic training on technology resources available including library access. - Is it mandatory to attend? - Yes, attendance is mandatory as we introduce University policies and procedures that students need to familiarize themselves with.
-If you cannot attend please notify the Office of Student Affairs & International Programs (studentaffairs@hauniv.edu) so you may be excused and arrangements made for an Orientation appointment. - What do I need to know if I miss Orientation? - Once it is ready to be picked up you will be informed by email to do so.
-Library to be picked up from the Library located on the 4^{th} Floor, 22 Massalias street.
+- When is it held? - Before the start of the Fall and Spring Semesters respectively. - Why is it held? - To introduce incoming freshmen to the U.S. educational system - To introduce incoming freshmen to Hellenic American University - · New students meet faculty, key administrators, and fellow students, - Tour the facilities, - Receive useful information on University procedures and policies, - Receive information on services and activities, - Participate in team-building exercises that help them establish relationships with other students - Receive basic training on technology resources available including library access. - Is it mandatory to attend? - Yes, attendance is mandatory as we introduce University policies and procedures that students need to familiarize themselves with.
+If you cannot attend, please notify the Office of Student Affairs & International Programs (studentaffairs@hauniv.edu) so you may be excused and arrangements made for an Orientation appointment. - What do I need to know if I miss Orientation? - University e-platform credentials (email & Student Portal, Blackboard, Library Access) can be picked up from the Library located on the 4th Floor, 22 Massalias street.
 New students will receive all their University credentials within the first week of classes.
 In order to be able to receive your University ID card, a picture (jpeg format) needs to be emailed to studentaffairs@hauniv.edu.
-Once it is ready to be picked up you will be informed by email to do so. - o Address any questions you might have to the Office of Student Affairs & International Programs.
+Once it is ready to be picked up you will be informed by email to do so. - Address any questions you might have to the Office of Student Affairs & International Programs.